Quinoa and Brussels Sprouts Salad is the perfect side for grilled hot dogs, steak, or chicken. It’s flavorful and pairs well with everything. Yum!

 - Prepare the quinoa according to the directions on the box, set aside.

-- Rinse the Brussels sprouts throughly and discard discolored outer leaves.
+- Rinse the Brussels sprouts thoroughly and discard discolored outer leaves.
 Slice the Brussels sprouts thinly.

 - In a large skillet, heat the oil over medium heat.
 Once the oil is hot add in the garlic and saute for 30 seconds, while continuously moving around the skillet.
 Add the Brussels sprouts to the hot skillet and saute them until they have wilted and there is a nice golden brown color to some of the leaves.
 Turn off the heat.